 In this type of chart, there is a thin vertical line that indicated the trading range while the wide bar on the vertical line describes the difference between the open and close.

 Basically, this shows the value of an asset and the volume traded at a specific period.

 Types of Trading Orders

 There are different types of orders that you can make to control increase the profits and lower the risks.

-Market Orders – these are orders to buy or sell a currency pair at the most current best price
+- Market Orders – these are orders to buy or sell a currency pair at the most current best price

-Limit Orders – these are orders to buy or sell a currency pair at a certain price or when it is better than the said price.
+- Limit Orders – these are orders to buy or sell a currency pair at a certain price or when it is better than the said price.

-Take Profit Orders – this orders your broker to close your trade after your profit reaches a certain level.
+- Take Profit Orders – this orders your broker to close your trade after your profit reaches a certain level.

-Stop Loss Orders – this orders your broker to close your trade after your loss reaches a certain level.
+- Stop Loss Orders – this orders your broker to close your trade after your loss reaches a certain level.

-Trailing Stop Orders – this orders the broker to close with a sell order if you have entered a trade with a buy order.
+- Trailing Stop Orders – this orders the broker to close with a sell order if you have entered a trade with a buy order.
 On the other hand this orders the broker to close with a buy order if you have entered a trade with a sell order.